algomo/knowledge-base/docs/docs/data-sources/Tags.md

 ```
 Intent: Where can I find the Math & Logic Program?
 Tags: Role - Parent, Education Level - Middle School
 Response: The Math & Logic program is unavailable for middle school students.
-You can find a list of ...
+You can find a list of available programs for every education level on our website, at https://learn.edu/programs
 ```

 The second intent applies to parents with children of education levels other than middle school, so it has the `Role:Parent` tag and no Education Stage tag.